-While it's common to mourn the death of a loved one, many countries have their own culturally creative expressions of grief.
-These can range from somber memorial services to joyous celebrations and parties.
+While it's common to mourn the death of a loved one, many cultures have unique and creative ways to express grief.
+From somber memorial services to joyous celebrations and parties, learn about beliefs, traditions, and practices from several areas around the world.

 - Tired or exhausted